JamesParsons/Interactive-Lab-Hub2/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

-\*\***Summarize feedback from your partners here.**\*\*
+\*\***Summarize feedback from your partners here.**\*\* The reviewers liked the idea but pointed out some of the shortcomings of our original design.
+One reviewer also suggested that we update our storyboard to show different stages of the light.
+A great suggestion that we have implemented below.
+Another reviewer pointed out that items that need to be weighed would not work with this system  We have now implemented a connected scale feature into the cart to handle this problem.

 ## Make it your own